Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-First we need to copy the `Map` object which represents randomly generated code (which - as a reminder - consists of 4 pegs).
-It is important to make a clone of the object, because later on we are going to delete some of its values and we don't want to alter the main code.
+First we need to copy the `Map` object which represents a randomly generated colour code (which - as a reminder - consists of 4 pegs).
+It is important to make a clone of the object, because later on we are going to delete some of its values and we don't want to alter the main colour code.
-After initializing values, we are doing (present continues?) two important steps.
-At first, we want to go through the selected pegs and compare their values and positions with the generate code.
-If there are any, we need to remove them from `Maps` because we don't want them in the next step of calculations.
-We also need to count those pegs which position and values are the same, in order to show the hints circles as a matching values (styled as black pegs).
+After initializing values, we do two important steps.
+First, we want to go through the selected pegs and compare their values and positions with the generated colour code.
+If there are any pegs with the same position and colour, we need to remove them from `Maps` because we don't want them in the next step of calculations.
+We also need to count those pegs whose position and values are the same, in order to show the hints circles as matching values (styled as black pegs).
 Notice, that in order to loop through `Map` objects, we need to use the `for (let [key, value] of pegs) {}` syntax.

 In the second pass, we need to find all of the selected pegs which are anywhere in the code and mark them later with a white color.
-To do that I used the simple implementation of the `keyOf` function, which returns either `-1` or a key of a found item.
+To do that I used the simple implementation of the `keyOf` function, which returns either `-1` or the key of the item found.

 I have to admit that the above algorithm wasn't invented(?) by me.
 I found this [really interesting discussion][stack] and applied those findings to my game.